 It’s that time again!
 Time to wine and dine your significant other with a creative expression of your love for Valentine’s Day.
 Or time to stubbornly ignore the holiday because you don’t need to take part in the blatant commercialism of V-Day and besides, every day with your partner is special, right?

 No matter which camp you fall into, if you happen to have a special someone in your life, it’s fun to do some reflection at this time of year – especially if you’ve done a lot of traveling together.
+Time for some inspirational and funny valentine stories!

 In that spirit, I’ve invited several of your favorite travel blogging couples to contribute an anecdote from their shared journeys.
 Traveling as a twosome certainly comes with its shares of challenges, but with Valentine’s Day upon us, I want to focus on the more enjoyable aspects of couple travel.